Where to play the best American Roulette online

 Probably a key attraction for most players is that American Roulette offers a wide range of payouts.
 Conservative players can enjoy the game betting even money or even try 2:1 odds.
 Ambitious players looking at the long game can reap rewards as high as 35:1.

 The house edge in American Roulette is generally 5.26%.
 In comparison with other Roulette games, the American version commands a higher house advantage than most.
 This is primarily because of the double zero pockets on the wheel, a unique feature that nearly doubles the house advantage when compared to French or European Roulette.

 American Roulette vs. other Roulette Variants

-As mentioned, the main differences between American Roulette and other variants, particularly French and European Roulette, can be found on the wheel (double zero pocket is uniquely American), which negatively impacts RTP and the betting menus.
+As mentioned, the main differences between American Roulette and other Roulette Variants, particularly French and European Roulette, can be found on the wheel (double zero pocket is uniquely American), which negatively impacts RTP and the betting menus.

 The table below illustrates where American Roulette stacks up in comparison to the two other most popular variations.

 |American Roulette||European Roulette||French Roulette|

 |Bets||Inside, Outside, Exotic||Inside, Outside, Call, Announce||Inside, Outside, Call, Announce, En Prison, La Partage|

 Difference between American and European Roulette